NovaSquirrel/ft2pently/README.md

 Limitations
 -----------------------
-As with the other music engines that offer conversions from Famitracker, composers have to limit the Famitracker effects they use.
+As with the other music engines that offer conversions from Famitracker, composers have to limit the Famitracker effects they use, though Pently is much less limiting than say, Famitone2.
 Most effects are unsupported, as are the "pitch" and "hi-pitch" envelopes.
+If using 0CC Famitracker, you can get a better approximation of how vibrato sounds in Pently by setting it to linear pitch.

+See also [https://wiki.nesdev.com/w/index.php/Audio_drivers#Pently this list].

 Supported effects:
 * 0xy - Arpeggio